Brunozhon/guides/index.md

 ## Starting a HTML file

-1. Create a repo named `demo_repo` (or whatever you like)
+a.
+Create a repo named `demo_repo` (or whatever you like)

-2. Create a file named `index.html` and put this content in:
+b.
+Create a file named `index.html` and put this content in:
 ```html
 <html>
   <head><title>Hello world!</title><meta name="viewport" content="width=device-width, initial-scale=1.0" /></head>